XV Gymnasium: Alumni

 Many of MIOC graduates went abroad, either immediately after finishing high school or later.
-Perhaps the most notable scientist who graduated from MIOC is Marin Soljačić, a physicist currently residing in the United States.
+Among the most scientists who graduated from MIOC is Marin Soljačić, a physicist currently residing in the United States.
 Some later returned to Croatia, but continued working internationally, such as Bojan Žagrović.

-As alumni culture is not well-developed in the Balkans, it is difficult to compose a complete list of notable alumni of Fifteenth Gymnasium, especially in areas other than science.
-Besides Denis Kuljiš, a known political columnist and reporter from Zagreb, some national TV personalities and actors also graduated from Fifteenth Gymnasium.
-Examples include Filip Brajković, Amar Bukvić (who graduated in the International Baccalaureate program) and Domagoj Novokmet, who acted as a host for the celebration of the school held in 2007 in Vatroslav Lisinski Concert Hall.
+With regard to areas other than science, the alumni include Denis Kuljiš, a known Croatian political columnist and reporter, some national TV personalities and actors such as Filip Brajković, Amar Bukvić (who graduated in the International Baccalaureate program) and Domagoj Novokmet, who acted as a host for the celebration of the school held in 2007 in Vatroslav Lisinski Concert Hall.

 Football player Niko Kranjčar also graduated from MIOC.
-He is probably the most notable sportsperson known to be an alumnus of the school.
-Andrej Kramarić, also a professional footballer from Zagreb had graduated from the school in 2010.
+Andrej Kramarić, also a professional footballer from Zagreb, had graduated from the school in 2010.

-MIOC Alumni Foundation

-In 2020., five of the school's alumni, along with the school itself, established MIOC Alumni Foundation.
-The Foundation's main goal is to provide students with financial and non-financial support, as well as to provide insight into colleges the school's students mostly apply for, both in-state and abroad.
-Foundation's vision and mission can be summarized into four words: "To change someone's life".
+In 2020, five of the school's alumni, along with the school itself, established MIOC Alumni Foundation, the main goal of which is to provide students with financial and non-financial support, as well as to provide insight into colleges the school's students mostly apply for, both in-state and abroad.